obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Mobile development.md

 You can inspect Obsidian running on an Android device if you enable USB Debugging in Developer settings of Android.
 Then go to a chromium based browser on your desktop/laptop and navigate to chrome://inspect/.
 If you did everything right, if you have your phone/tablet connected to your PC via USB and the browser open at that link you should see your device pop up and it will let you run the usual devtools from there on it.

+More in depth information can be found here: https://developer.chrome.com/docs/devtools/remote-debugging?hl=de
 ### iOS

 You can inspect Obsidian on an iOS device running 16.4 or later and a macOS based computer.
 Instructions on how to set it up can be found here: https://webkit.org/web-inspector/enabling-web-inspector/

 ## Platform-specific features

-To detect the platform your plugin is running on, you can use `Platform`:
+To detect the platform your plugin is running on, you can use [[Platform]]:

 ```ts
 import { Platform } from "obsidian";